Firefighters are there in the good times and the bad times, so it’s only natural to want to thank a Firefighter.

 Maybe it’s your cat, your neighbor or a dear loved one; our first responders make the difference.
 So how do you say thank you for all that a first responder has done?

-Most of the time these are false alarms, but car fires and structure fires do happen (and some places get way too many fires!).
+Most of the time these are false alarms, but car fires and structure fires do happen (and some places get way too many fires and wildfire get out of control quick!).
 Firefighters also do a lot of citizen calls, especially for our furry friends and other animals that need a helping hand.

 The issue is that firefighters and other first responders aren’t supposed to accept gifts since it could be consider bribery.